talhaarikk/DIY-Sim-Wheel/README.md

 When choosing a power supply, i preferred a 24V and 15A power supply.
 Since the motor is 250 watt, the watt of the power supply should be slightly higher (in this case 300W).
 ![Power Supply](Images/Power Supply.png)
 ## Gears
+There are 4 gears in the steering wheel, one between the shaft and the motor and one between the shaft and the encoder.
+I recommend that you make sure that the gears are made of aluminum so that you can drill the holes and that they are not too heavy.
+Even though the gears were made of aluminum, the most challenging part of this project was the holes i drilled to mount the gears on the shaft.
+These gears mounted on the shaft should not be fixed with any gaps in order to ensure a healthy transmission.
+My method of fixing them was to drill screw holes in the gears and flatten the areas where the screws were tightened on the shaft to prevent them from slipping.
+Components for the motor:
+60-5M-25-AL (on the shaft)
+12-5M-25-AL (on the motor)
+410-5M-25 (pulley)
+The torque produced by the motor itself was around 0.87 nm.
+With the 60/12 gear ratio, this value was multiplied by 5, theoretically reaching 4.35 nm (i did not measure this value experimentally).
+This value is approximately twice that of the Logitech G29.
+Components for the encoder:
+12-3M-09-AL (on the encoder)
+30-3M-09-AL (on the shaft)
+192-3M-09 (pulley)
+Since the encoder itself will not transfer any torque and will only rotate the sensor, i did not feel the need to use a stronger belt as in the encoder.
+The encoder was reading 600 times in 1 turn.
+With the 12/30 gear ratio, this value increased by 2.5 times.
+Now the encoder is reading 1500 times in 1 turn.
+You can interpret this value as reading 1 every 0.25 degrees of steering wheel rotation, which is quite sufficient.
 ## Frame

 ## Electronics